-The following information is a guide to help you make the best of your LPG installation in a caravan or motorhome, but please remember that any work on LPG equipment needs to be done by suitably qualified personnel.
-In the Club’s opinion this means properly trained and experienced gas experts.
+This guide will help you make the best of your LPG installation in a caravan or motorhome, but please remember that any work on LPG equipment needs to be done by suitably trained qualified personnel.

 Cylinders and regulators

-Larger cylinders suitable for motorhome and caravan use can come in a range of sizes and colours according to their source, but the two Calor types still predominate – red cylinders containing propane and blue cylinders filled with butane.
+Larger cylinders suitable for motorhome and caravan use can come in a range of sizes and colours according to their source, but the two Calor types still predominate - red cylinders containing propane and blue cylinders filled with butane.
 Until September 2003, caravans and motorhomes used a different regulator depending on which gas was being used to provide the appropriate operating pressures, 28mbar (millibar) for butane and 37mbar for propane.
-Some units from European countries used different pressures, up to 50mbar.
+Some units from continental Europe use different pressures, up to 50mbar.